top of page

 • Check the rear brake.

 Brakes are super important!
 We need to know they are working correctly to have 100% trust in our bike to do its job, including slowing down or coming to a complete stop on demand.
-First, lift the front end of the bike up, spin the front wheel, allow it to rotate a couple times and then apply the front brake so it can abruptly come to a stop.
-Lift the rear end of the bike up and do the same as the front.
+First, lift the front end of the bike, spin the front wheel, allow it to rotate a couple of times and then apply the front brake so it can abruptly come to a stop.
+Lift the bike's rear end up and do the same as the front.
 Just make sure to spin the rear wheel forward so your pedals don’t backpedal and get your shins!
+The brake levers should not feel spongy or pull right to the handlebar.

-• Lube your chain (use a bike-specific lubricant based on the conditions you’ll be riding).
+• Lube your chain using a bike-specific lubricant based on the conditions you’ll be riding.

 • Jump on your bike and ride for a minute, shifting through a few gears easier and few gears harder to ensure your shifting is working correctly.